 LDC Reform Recommendations

-The Planning Commission will host public hearings and make recommendations regarding the new regulations to Metro Council and small cities with zoning authority.
+In addition to outreach and engagement on the LDC Reform, the Planning Commission will host public hearings and make recommendations regarding the new regulations to the Louisville Metro Council and small cities with zoning authority.
 Metro Council’s approval is required before any of the reforms can be implemented.
 Suburban cities with zoning authority – Anchorage, Douglass Hills, Graymoor-Devondale, Hurstbourne, Indian Hills, Jeffersontown, Lyndon, Middletown, Prospect, Shively, St. Matthews and St. Regis Park – must independently adopt the changes.